jdeesh735/JIRA/README.md

 Installs/Configures Atlassian JIRA.
 Please see [COMPATIBILITY.md](COMPATIBILITY.md) for more information about JIRA releases that are tested and supported by this cookbook and its versions.

+Starting from release 2.8.0 of this cookbook, the default DB used is Postgres due to various bugs and speed issues with MySQL.

 ## Requirements

 ### Chef